Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 • and when you get possession.

-Ohio REALTORS’ consumer guidance highlights many of these same deal points, price, items included, financing terms, earnest money, closing/possession timing, and inspection provisions.
+Ohio REALTORS’ consumer guidance highlights many of these same deal points, including price, items included, financing terms, earnest money, closing and possession timing, and inspection provisions.

 Quick Ohio reality check: In many parts of the U.S., closings can involve attorneys more directly.
-In Ohio, closings are commonly handled through title services/closing agents, and the fees for closing services often show up within “title services” on your paperwork.
+In Ohio, closings are commonly handled through title services and closing agents, and the fees for those services often show up within “title services” on your paperwork.

-Ohio real estate purchase contract explained — sample Ohio purchase agreement page
+Ohio real estate purchase contract explained with a sample purchase agreement page

-Sample Ohio purchase agreement page for educational purposes, always review your own contract details before signing.
+Sample Ohio purchase agreement page for educational purposes.
+Always review your own contract details carefully before signing.

 Key Sections of the Ohio Purchase Agreement (2026 Update)

 Purchase price is obvious.
-Earnest money is where buyers get surprised.
+Earnest money is where buyers often get surprised.

-Earnest money is a good-faith deposit that signals you’re serious.
-It’s usually held in escrow and can be applied toward your purchase at closing, but you may risk it if you breach the contract.
+Earnest money is a good-faith deposit that signals you are serious.
+It is usually held in escrow and can be applied toward your purchase at closing, but you may risk it if you breach the contract.
 Contingencies are one of the key ways buyers protect that deposit.

-Monika tip: Earnest money is not about “proving yourself.”
-It’s about structure and protection.
+Monika tip: Earnest money is not about proving yourself.
+It is about structure and protection.
 We write offers that keep you safe and competitive.

 Financing Contingency (VA, FHA, Conventional, Cash)